Explore Our Services

 • Minimum 50 XRF readings

-• One composite soil sample and two water samples (as needed at discretion of risk assessor)
+• One composite soil sample and two water samples (as needed at discretion of risk assessor, cost variable)

 • Photographic documentation